jsypal04/snake/README.md

 # Snake
 ---

+NOTE: I need to fix a memory leak in CJSON

 This game is a multiplayer snake game.
 The idea is basically to have a worse slither.io.

 I wanted to implement it pretty much from scratch so right now there is a client that works, but a lot of the internals still need to be written.